Shanghai-Lunara/db-crud-generator/README.md

 # db-crud-generator
-The tool which was used to auto generating crud codes wih the go struct
+The tool which was used to auto generating crud codes with the go struct